Kingsman: the Secret Service is a 2015 UK action crime comedy by Matthew Vaughn.

 National Center on Sexual Exploitation (NCSE) has launched an aggressive national campaign against the controversial film, Fifty Shades of Grey .
 NCSE's new webpage,

 highlights 50 plus ways that Fifty Shades harms and provides various actions that the public can take, including signing a boycott petition and joining the

 campaign, which calls on patrons to forgo the film and donate to women's shelters instead.

-that the public sees too much sexual abuse and violence against women in real life and urged Hollywood to take this into consideration when setting the entertainment agenda.
-The porn industry has poised men and women to receive the message that sexual
+noted that the public sees too much sexual abuse and violence against women in real life and urged Hollywood to take this into consideration when setting the entertainment agenda.
+The porn industry has poised men and women to receive the

 He told MPs of the House of Commons' justice select committee: